 IPL devises are used to treat combinations of skin issues, rather than the single target of laser treatments.
 The procedure works to make skin more evenly colored and by decreasing uneven, discolored areas like sun spots while brightening the skin and imparting a more youthful appearance.
 Because the IPL machine can deliver a wide range of light colors at the same time, it can be adjusted to treat large areas suffering from multiple conditions.

 During laser treatment, the laser is focused on specific spots.
 With IPL, the wand is moved over an entire treatment site, lightening and diffusing all types of sun damage on the face, neck, arms, legs and chest.

 IPL treatments generally take between 15 and 30 minutes.
 Patients report discomfort afterward similar to a mild sunburn and skin may be red for a few hours.
 Over the next few weeks, treated brown spots may darken, fade and flake off.
 A series of up to four treatments administered at one month intervals may be required for optimal results.

 Other Sun Spot Treatments

 Treatments like laser skin resurfacing that are designed to smooth out the texture of the skin are also used to diffuse brown spots.
 The type of treatment your physician chooses will depend on whether you have deep sun damage and whether you have red spots in addition to brown areas.

 Used on a variety of skin conditions in addition to brown spots, Fraxel ReStore uses pulses from a laser directed at tiny areas of skin in a desired area.
 Pulses cause controlled damage, resulting in the body growing new, youthful skin to grow back and replace damaged skin.
-Treatment lasts about 30 minutes and causes mild to moderate pain.
+Treatment lasts about 30 minutes.
 You may experience some redness and swelling for a day or two, and you will need to protect the skin with sun screen and other skin protection.